Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Related Work

 \paragraph{Semantic Deduplication and Knowledge Merging.} The challenge of identifying unique knowledge atoms is related to paraphrase detection \citep{zhang2019paws} and semantic textual similarity \citep{cer2017semeval}.
 Embedding-based methods \citep{reimers2019sentence} provide efficient clustering but struggle with subtle negations and technical nuances.
 Recent work employs LLMs as judges for pairwise comparison \citep{zheng2023judging}, which we adopt in our two-stage deduplication pipeline.
-UniArk \citep{yang2024uniark} addresses consistency in factual knowledge extraction through debiasing, while \citet{del2025bridging} explores concept map-based semantic domain discovery.
-For distinguishing valid knowledge from hallucination, \citet{han2025simple} proposes factuality probes that detect hallucinations in long-form generation, a challenge directly relevant to our domain auditing stage.
-However, prior work does not combine these techniques with Bloom's Taxonomy-based domain-relevance auditing, which is critical for filtering meta-statements and generic fluff.
+UniArk \citep{yang2024uniark} addresses consistency in factual knowledge extraction through debiasing, while \citet{del2025bridging} explore concept map-based semantic domain discovery.
+For distinguishing valid knowledge from hallucination, \citet{han2025simple} propose factuality probes that detect hallucinations in long-form generation, a challenge directly relevant to our domain auditing stage.
+However, prior work does not combine these techniques with Bloom's Taxonomy-based domain relevance auditing, which is essential for filtering out meta-statements, generic assertions, and other non-knowledge content.

 \paragraph{Positioning Our Work.} Our approach presents a unified framework that jointly addresses hierarchical exploration, semantic redundancy control, saturation-aware stopping, and cross-scale evaluation.
-By formulating knowledge extraction as a tree search via Recursive Taxonomy, we further reveal how RL and training data composition affect extractable knowledge profiles.
+By formulating knowledge extraction as a hierarchical tree search via Recursive Taxonomy, we further reveal how RL fine-tuning and training data composition jointly affect extractable knowledge profiles.